jacebrowning/curmit/docs/sample.md

 ## The Flag

-To flag this file for `curmit`, the following comment is placed at the beginning of the Markdown file:
+To flag this file for `curmit`, the following comment is placed at the beginning of this Markdown file:

     <!-- curmit: https://docs.google.com/document/d/1cmphl-IBFF-aRcj6n9TZ37YXJMBfmnzPiAGgPNzVjNE/pub?embedded=true -->
 See the raw text